serverless/serverless/docs/create_reusable_module.md

 * Install any dependencies by using `npm install --save <dependency>`.
 Same goes for devDependencies (use `--save-dev` here).

+* Run `npm link` to create a globally-installed symbolic link to your module.
+In case you run into permission problems, it might be needed to run this as a superuser (using `sudo` on Linux/OSX).

 * Add the following `postinstall` configuration to the `scripts` section in `package.json` (don't forget to replace the module name):

   ```json